flenniken/statictea/docs/messages.md

-    "A variable and dot name are limited to 64 characters.", ## wVarMaximumLength "The variable is not a function variable.", ## wNotFuncVariable "You cannot assign to an immutable dictionary.", ## wImmutableDict "You cannot append to an immutable list."]
+    "A variable and dot name are limited to 64 characters.", ## wVarMaximumLength "The variable is not a function variable.", ## wNotFuncVariable "You cannot assign to an immutable dictionary.", ## wImmutableDict "You cannot append to an immutable list.", ## wImmutableList "You cannot create a new list element in the immutable dictionary."]
 ```

 # WarningData